forseti-security/terraform-google-forseti/examples/migrate_forseti/tutorial.md

 ```sh
 export GOOGLE_APPLICATION_CREDENTIALS="PATH_TO_JSON_KEY_FILE"
 ```
+As state in the pre-requisites, if you have Org Admin privilges, you do not need to complete this step.

 ## Configure Forseti
 To install Forseti, you will need to update a few settings in the <walkthrough-editor-open-file filePath="terraform-google-forseti/examples/migrate_forseti/main.tf">main.tf</walkthrough-editor-open-file>.

-On line 46, update the <walkthrough-editor-select-regex filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" regex="DOMAIN">domain</walkthrough-editor-select-regex>
+Update the <walkthrough-editor-select-regex
+  filePath="terraform-google-forseti/examples/migrate_forseti/main.tf"
+  regex="DOMAIN">domain</walkthrough-editor-select-regex>
 to match your domain.

-On line 47, update the <walkthrough-editor-select-regex filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" regex="PROJECT_ID">project_id</walkthrough-editor-select-regex>
+Update the <walkthrough-editor-select-regex
+  filePath="terraform-google-forseti/examples/migrate_forseti/main.tf"
+  regex="PROJECT_ID">project_id</walkthrough-editor-select-regex>
 to match your chosen project_id.

-On line 48, update the <walkthrough-editor-select-regex filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" regex="RESOURCE_NAME_SUFFIX">resource_name_suffix</walkthrough-editor-select-regex>
+Update the <walkthrough-editor-select-regex
+  filePath="terraform-google-forseti/examples/migrate_forseti/main.tf"
+  regex="RESOURCE_NAME_SUFFIX">resource_name_suffix</walkthrough-editor-select-regex>
 to match the string appended to the GCP resources used by Forseti.
 For example, this string can be found appended to the name of either the Forseti Server or Forseti Client VM's.

-On line 49, update the <walkthrough-editor-select-regex filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" regex="ORG_ID">org_id</walkthrough-editor-select-regex>
+Update the <walkthrough-editor-select-regex
+  filePath="terraform-google-forseti/examples/migrate_forseti/main.tf"
+  regex="ORG_ID">org_id</walkthrough-editor-select-regex>
 to match your organization id.

 ### Choose Network
-On line 51, update the <walkthrough-editor-select-regex filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" regex="default">network</walkthrough-editor-select-regex>
+Update the <walkthrough-editor-select-regex
+  filePath="terraform-google-forseti/examples/migrate_forseti/main.tf"
+  regex="default">network</walkthrough-editor-select-regex>
 you wish to deploy Forseti in.

-On line 52, update the <walkthrough-editor-select-line filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" startLine=51
+Update the <walkthrough-editor-select-line
+  filePath="terraform-google-forseti/examples/migrate_forseti/main.tf"
+  startLine=51
   endLine=51